☀️

 cole_haus again:

-From a subjective Bayesian point of view, the best way to represent our state of knowledge on the input parameters is with a probability distribution over the values the parameter could take.
+From a point of view, the best way to represent our state of knowledge on the input parameters is with a over the values the parameter could take.
 For example, I could say that a negative value for increasing consumption seems very improbable to me but that a wide range of positive values seem about equally plausible.
 Once we specify a probability distribution, we can feed these distributions into the model and, in principle, we'll end up with a probability distribution over our results.
-This probability distribution on the results helps us understand the uncertainty contained in our estimates and how literally we should take them.
+This probability distribution on the results helps us understand the uncertainty contained in our estimates and we should take them.

 From a table for Malaria Consortium Seasonal malaria chemoprevention (rephrased)